USACE-WaterManagement/pythonCWMS/README.md

 #### Install additional libraries
 - To install additional libraries beyond what is in the [requirements_binary_only.txt](./requirements_binary_only.txt) file, open the WinPython powershell included in your python (e.g. `C:\hec\python\pythonCWMS0.8.0\WinPython Powershell Prompt.exe`) and do a pip install from there.

-### CAVI Usage
+### CAVI Python Script Usage
+ To use the python environment in the CAVI, a jython launcher script is used to run the python script as a subprocess.
+The jython script can also pass arguments to the python script.

-- To run a python script in the CAVI, edit the [`example_python_script_launcher.py`](./jython_scripts/example_python_script_launcher.py) jython script to point to your python script and save in the script editor.
-You can pass arguments from your jython environment (e.g. watershed path etc...).
+- To run a python script in the CAVI, edit the `python_script_path` and `args` variables in the [`example_python_script_launcher.py`](./jython_scripts/example_python_script_launcher.py) jython script to point to your python script and save in the CAVI script editor.
+You can pass arguments from your jython environment (e.g. watershed path etc...), but this is optional.
+Leave `args` as `None` or `''` if arguments are not needed.
+- Output of the python script will be passed to the CAVI console after the process is completed.

-## Python Build Development
+## To Update Python Build

-### Building Locally
+### Build Locally
 1. Clone this repository
+2. Optionally, modify WinPython varibles (`WINPYTHON_VERSION`, `WINPYTHON_FILENAME`, and `WINPYTHON_DOWNLOAD_URL`) in the [release.yml](.github\workflows\release.yml) if upgrading python.
-2. Create/modify `requirements_binary_only.txt` with your dependencies
+3. Modify `requirements_binary_only.txt` with your dependencies
-3. Push a tag to trigger the build: `git tag v0.8 && git push origin v0.8`
+4. Push a tag to trigger the build: `git tag v0.8` and `git push origin v0.8`

 ### Manual Build
 You can also trigger a build manually from the Actions tab.